Migrating from Webpacker to esbuild

 Conclusion

-To give you an some idea on the complexity and scale of the migration from webpacker
+To give you an some idea on the complexity and scale of the migration from webpacker, our codebase has:

 - 1727 JavaScript files